ChAndreas/chandreas.github.io/_posts/2018-09-21-compile-kernel-debian.md

     gpg2 --locate-keys torvalds@kernel.org gregkh@kernel.org

-**If you see a warning about you can indicate that you choose to trust that key using TOFU.**
+**If you see a warning, you can indicate that you choose to trust that key using TOFU.**

     gpg2 --tofu-policy good <RSA key>